During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 We can ensure that your interests and the interests of your adopted child are protected through the adoption process.
 Call us for a consultation about your adoption today.

-It’s all too common that physical or emotional abuse by your spouse may be a factor in a decision to seek a divorce or dissolution of marriage.
-In addition to questions regarding assets, debts, or child custody, you may need help protecting yourself and your children from the threat of harm.
+It’s all too common that physical or emotional abuse may be a factor in a decision to seek a divorce or dissolution.
+In addition to questions regarding assets, debts, or child custody, you may need help protecting yourself and your children from harm.

 The difference between a protection order and a restraining order is that Ohio law requires police to enforce protection orders.
 Law enforcement officers must respond to your report that your protection order has been violated.
 Your spouse may be arrested if he or she violates a protection order.

 However, police do not have to enforce restraining orders.
-If your spouse violates a restraining order, you have to file a motion in court asking for penalties against your spouse for the violation.
-The burden is placed on you to pursue remedies for the violation.
+If your spouse violates a restraining order, you have to file a motion in court asking for penalties for the violation.

 Are you experiencing domestic violence?